-However, the use of GAVI money started only in September 2003 and included following activities approved by the MoH and ICC:
+The use of GAVI money started in September 2003 and included following activities approved by the MoH and ICC:

-- Reparation of the national vaccine storage and installation of 2 backup autonomous power generators -\$18,830.
-Installation of 13 backup autonomous power generators at regional vaccine storages -\$13.000 Procurement of computers for the monitoring of vaccination coverage information system -\$50,000 -\$18,170 - Refurbishment and equipment for the national Hib laboratory
+Reparation of the national vaccine storage and installation of 2 backup auton -\$17,300, - Procurement of computers for the monitoring of vaccination coverage inform nation system -\$28,774 - Refurbishment and equipment for the national Hib and measles laboratory -\$14,165 TOTAL used in 2003 -\$60,239

-Use of this amount of funds was postponed to second half of 2003 due to following reasons:
+Use of the remaining balance of funds is scheduled for 2004 due to following reasons:

-- Hepatits B vaccine was already in use for seven years and part of the NIP meaning that the shift to GAVI provided vaccine did not require specific training or surveillance adjustment activities. - An important number. of activities to strengthen quality of services, including training on cold chain, injection safety, and monitoring system was implemented with support from UNICEF and PATH July 2001- June 2002 (see 1.2.2 a. - In parallel, NIP personnel was fully involved in preparation, implementation and evaluation of the Measles/Rubella campaign and a range of consequent activities (surveillance, monitoring, training, cold chain, injection safety, AEFI surveillance activities, and social mobilization) were funded from resources provided by other partners (UNICEF, WHO, CDC, March of Dimes, Red Cross). - At the moment, a couple of projects concerned with training, vaccine coverage monitoring and social mobilization are under way.
-The projects are co-funded by March of Dimes/UNICEF and WHO/PATH. - Further plans and actions geared toward introduction of Hib vaccine will depend on the results of the pending Hib assessment report conducted in July 2003
+- Hepatits B vaccine was already in use for seven years and part of the NIP meaning that the shift to GAVI provided vaccine did not require specific training or surveillance adjustment activities. - An important number. of activities to strengthen quality of services, including training on cold chain, injection safety, and monitoring system was implemented with support from UNICEF and PATH July 2001- June 2002 - In parallel, NIP personnel was fully involved in preparation, implementation and evaluation of the Measles/Rubella campaign and a range of consequent activities (surveillance, monitoring, training, cold chain, injection safety, AEFI surveillance activities, and social mobilization) were funded from resources provided by other partners (UNICEF, WHO, CDC, March of Dimes, Red Cross). - During 2003 there was initiated a couple of projects concerned with training, vaccine coverage monitoring and social mobilization co-funded by March of Dimes/UNICEF and WHO/PATH. - To support further plans and actions geared toward introduction of Hib vaccine, subject of GAVI approval

-1.3 Injection Safety- NOT APPLICABLE
+1.3 Injection Safety - NOT APPLICABLE

-1.3.1 Receipt of injection safety support- NOT APPLICABLE
+1.3.1 Receipt of injection safety support - NOT APPLICABLE